Psychloor/Psygine/README.md

 The runtime implements a “Fix Your Timestep” loop:
 - Fixed update runs at a constant step (e.g., 1/60s) to keep simulation deterministic.
 - Variable update gets the current frame’s dt for smooth, frame-rate-independent logic.
-BEWARE: variable updates delta-time aren't clamped.
 - Interpolation factor is provided to render between fixed steps.
 - Protections against the “spiral of death” cap catch-up work and trim excess lag.
+- All delta times are in seconds and clamped to the configured max.

 This provides smooth rendering even if the simulation runs at a steady fixed rate.